 The Weimaraner is a sporting breed which was developed in Germany as an all-purpose gundog.
 Males measure 25-27 inches at the shoulder, females 2 inches less.
-Often referred to as the “grey ghost”, the Weim has a short, sleek coat, ranging in colour from silver grey to dark grey.
+Often referred to as the “grey ghost”, the Weim has a short, sleek coat, ranging in colour from shades of mouse-gray to silver-gray.
 Eye colour is blue-grey to shades of amber.
 The Weim combines grace, speed and endurance with an aristocratic appearance.

 Profile of a Good Weimaraner Owner